 The Learning Commons has public workstations that are connected to a networked printer/photocopier.
-Printing and photocopying costs \$0.10 per side of the page, i.e. a double-sided printout on a single sheet is still \$0.20.
-Students will have \$25.00 deposited to their account for printing and photocopying each semester.
-To access those funds, students will need to swipe their CTS ID Card when they print or photocopy material in the library.
+Photocopying is free in the Learning Commons, while printing costs \$0.10 per side of the page, i.e. a double-sided printout on a single sheet is still \$0.20.
+Students will have \$25.00 deposited to their account for printing each semester.
+When students log into a computer terminal in the Learning Commons, their printing deposit balance will be visible.
 The Learning Commons also has a self-serve scan station.
-You can scan material and send via email or save to USB.
+You can scan freely materials and send via email or save to USB.